mlcommons/medperf/docs/getting_started/benchmark_owner_demo.md

 ![Benchmark Committee submits the Data Preparator Container](../tutorial_images/bc-4-bc-submits-data-preparator.png){class="tutorial-sticky-image-content"}
 In this tutorial, for the Data Preparator container, the submission should include:

-- The URL to the hosted container configuration file, which is:
+- The path to the container configuration file, which is:

     ```text
     {{ prep_container }}

     ```

-- The URL to the hosted parameters file, which is:
+- The path to the parameters file, which is:

     ```text
     {{ prep_params }}